Lloyd Banks

 Christopher Charles Lloyd (born April 30, 1982), better known by his stage name Lloyd Banks, is an American rapper.
-He began his career as a member of East Coast hip hop group G-Unit, which he formed with childhood friends 50 Cent and Tony Yayo in 1999.
-After the release of their debut album Beg for Mercy (2003), Banks signed with Interscope Records as a solo act to release his debut solo album, The Hunger for More (2004), the following year.
-It peaked atop the Billboard 200 and spawned the Billboard Hot 100-top ten single "On Fire", as well as the top 20 single "Karma" (featuring Avant or Kevin Cossom).
-His second album, Rotten Apple (2006), peaked at number three on the Billboard 200 and saw mixed reviews.
-Banks then left Interscope in favor of EMI in 2010—along with his G-Unit cohorts—to release his third album, H.F.M.
-2 (The Hunger for More 2), in November that year, which saw a critical rebound and peaked at number 26 on the chart.
+He began his career as a member of East Coast hip-hop group G-Unit, which he formed with childhood friends 50 Cent and Tony Yayo in 1999.
+After the release of their debut album Beg for Mercy (2003), Banks released his debut solo album, The Hunger for More (2004) the following year.

+Met with critical and commercial success, it peaked atop the Billboard 200 and spawned the Billboard Hot 100-top ten single, "On Fire", as well as the top 20 single "Karma" (featuring Avant or Kevin Cossom).
+His second album, Rotten Apple (2006) peaked at number three on the Billboard 200 and saw mixed reviews.
+In 2010, Banks left Interscope Records and signed with EMI —along with his G-Unit cohorts—to release his third album, H.F.M.
+2 (The Hunger for More 2) in November that year, which saw a critical rebound and peaked at number 26 on the chart.

-Over a decade later, he self-released his fourth album, The Course of the Inevitable (2021) to critical acclaim.
+Over a decade later, he independently released his fourth album, The Course of the Inevitable (2021) to critical acclaim.